+Think of a rug like art that goes on the floor!
 A rug can set the tone for the whole room!
 Changing out my rug made a huge difference in the whole look of my dining room!

-My personal favorite are the great new indoor/outdoor rugs on the market.
-They are easy to clean, have a smooth surface, are durable and come in fabulous colors and patterns.
+Indoor/outdoor rugs and Ruggables are easy to clean, have a smooth surface, are durable, and come in fabulous colors and patterns.
 Many are very suitable for even the most formal and elegant dining room.

-- it’s okay to go without a rug… just make sure to put felt pads on the legs of your chairs
+- it’s okay to go without a rug- just make sure to put felt pads on the legs of your chairs

 - always use a rug pad